Sergio Iacobucci Sergio Iacobucci

 Two categories:

-• Distinctive competencies: Unique to you AND valued enough by the market that buyers will pay for them.
+• Unique competencies: Specific to you AND valued enough by the market that buyers will pay for them.
 These need to come from evidence: buyer interviews, win/loss data, customer conversations.
-You're looking for moments where someone says "the reason we chose you over [alternative] was..."
+You're looking for moments where someone says

 No evidence yet?
 Get it before you finalise anything.
 Building positioning on assumptions is how you spend 8 years calling yourself "project management software" when your buyers use completely different words (the Basecamp story, via Bob Moesta).